 Feeling Off Balance Lately?
 Here's What That Could Mean

 The inability to stand erect and move with assurance is a sign of balance issues.
-They happen when you are shaky or unable to regulate the position of your body.
+They occur when you are shaky or unable to control your body's position.

-Problems with balance are frequent signs of several illnesses.
-Many of these problems don't need to be treated by a doctor.
+Balance problems are a common symptom of a variety of illnesses.
+A doctor doesn't need to treat many of these problems.
 However, if you experience balance issues, you should visit a doctor to rule out more serious health issues like a tumor or stroke.

 Causes of Feeling off Balance but Not Dizzy

 Because older individuals often have more health issues and because our balance system changes as we age, balance issues become increasingly prevalent.
 But if you suffer from this symptom, it's crucial to visit a doctor.
-Rarely, major illnesses like a tumor or stroke might cause this symptom.
+This symptom is rare; major illnesses, such as a tumor or stroke, may cause it.

-The following are typical reasons for balance issues:
+The following are typical reasons for balance problems:

 • Infections